View All

 Step 1: Establishing project goals and objectives

-The first step in the Six Sigma process is to establish project goals and objectives.
+The first step in the Six Sigma process improvement step is to establish project goals and objectives.
 Project goals are the results that stakeholders want to achieve, while project objectives are the specific ways project goals can be achieved.
 For example, a project goal might be to improve customer satisfaction or to reduce the time it takes to ship products to customers.
 Project goals are the higher-level outcomes, which are only possible through setting objectives.

-Step 2: Gathering and analysing data
+Step 2: Gathering and analyzing data

 Learn Management Courses from the World’s top Universities.
 Earn Masters, Executive PGP, or Advanced Certificate Programs to fast-track your career.